Black British people: World War II

 Learie Constantine, a West Indian cricketer, was a welfare officer with the Ministry of Labour when he was refused service at a London hotel.
 He sued for breach of contract and was awarded damages.
 This particular example is used by some to illustrate the slow change from racism towards acceptance and equality of all citizens in London.
-In 1943, Amelia King was refused work by the Essex branch of the Women's Land Army because she was black.
+In 1943, Amelia King was refused work by the Essex branch of the Women's Land Army because she was Black.
 The decision was overturned after her cause was taken up by Holborn Trades Council, which led to her MP, Walter Edwards, raising the matter in the House of Commons.
 She ultimately took a placement in Frith Farm, Wickham, Hampshire and had lodgings with a family in the village.

 Post-war

-The Empire Windrush is extremely important within Black British history; in 1948 it carried the first large wave of Jamaican immigrants to the United Kingdom.
+The Empire Windrush is extremely important within Black British history; in 1948 it carried a major group of Caribbean migrants to the United Kingdom.

+In 1950, there were probably fewer than 20,000 non-White residents in Britain, almost all born overseas.
+Following the Second World War, migration to Britain increased from the Caribbean and from parts of West Africa, driven by labour shortages and facilitated by imperial and Commonwealth connections.
+While Caribbean migration—symbolised by the arrival of HMT Empire Windrush in 1948—formed the most visible early wave, migration from West Africa also expanded through students, professionals, workers and later family settlement, particularly during and after the decolonisation of the 1950s and 1960s.

+In the post-war period, particularly during the 1950s to 1970s, tens of thousands of West African children in Britain were privately fostered with other families, a practice sometimes referred to as "farming", often reflecting the circumstances of migrant parents balancing work and study commitments, and in some cases continuing into later decades.
+Private fostering was particularly established within Kent and Essex, as well as Hertfordshire, East Sussex and Surrey, with numerous children placed outside Greater London where many of their parents studied, lived and/or worked.
+Estimates suggest that more than 70,000 African children were privately fostered in Britain between 1955 and 1995, although the true number is difficult to establish because such private arrangements were not centrally monitored.